247 Solitaire title image

 How to win a game of Solitaire

-The best strategy is to prioritize revealing every face-down card in the tableau and bringing them into play.
+Solitaire game instructions for winning all revolve around prioritizing revealing every face-down card in the tableau and bringing them into play.
 If you don't, revealing these cards with the stock pile added to tableau piles can become increasingly complicated.
 When you've revealed every unknown card, you should have a much easier time slotting every card from your stock into the tableau.

 Remember that you can build your foundations as you go, too.
 If you reveal all your cards from your stock or tableau spaces and put them in play, then your last plays will complete your foundations.
 If you've achieved this, then congratulations!
 You've won your first game of solitaire!